 Best social impact:

 Share The Meal is an app from the UN which helps to end child hunger around the world.
-Users can donate money and see exactly who they're helping.ShareTheMeal – Help children
+Users can donate money and see exactly who they're helping.ShareTheMeal –by the United Nations WFP

 Which will you try?
 Let us know in the comments.